JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider auto-calculated values, ie hover and show SUM of data.
 Not sure how to do this, and if useful
     - make Checkpoints more visible, may o o 0 o at bottom to show how many and where we are?
     - consider dataQual triangle, -> link icons in same spot each time?
-    -
-    - consider bulk delete - all those selected.
-This is soo dangerous.
-Alternatively consider Delete All W (on current Tab) as a menu option: clear and easy ...
     - consider Ctrl-X = CUT = Delete current and Copy it.
 Can for example use the Del Form to confirm - do we need a confirmation ?
     - container: consider 100% height / width option => fills parent div element.
     - consider Shift-Delete = needs no confirmation - good idea?